© Wonders of World Aviation 2015-21 | Contents | Site map | Contact us at info@wondersofworldaviation.com

 How Airships are Flown

-Captain J. A. Sinclair, one of the staunchest of airship supporters, contributes this chapter on the training of an airship pilot.
 An airship pilot must be something of a Scientist: his knowledge of meteorology must be more than merely superficial.
 He must undergo a longer and more arduous period of training than a pilot of a heavier-than-air machine.
 This intricate training and the duties of an airship pilot are described in detail in this article.

 First Aviator to Fly the Channel (Part 1)

 Great Britain’s traditional insularity was weakened if not destroyed in forty minutes on July 25, 1909, when Louis Bleriot became the first man to cross the English Channel in an aeroplane.
 Bleriot’s flight roused considerable interest, but for the most part it was regarded as little more than a rather daring exploit.
 Only a few people realized the deep significance of this feat; certainly the official mind of the day did not appreciate that this flight was to cause a profound change in defence tactics.
-Less than six years were to pass, however, before the first air raids were to be made on Great Britain, when the significance of Bleriot’s achievement was to be brought home more forcibly.
-This chapter by H. G. Castle, shows that, although Bleriot’s fame rests on his cross-Channel flight, his other contributions to aviation were no less important.
+This chapter shows that, although Bleriot’s fame rests on his cross-Channel flight, his other contributions to aviation were no less important.
+The article is concluded in part 19.

-The article is the ninth in the series on Makers of Air History and is concluded in part 19.
+This article is the ninth in the series on Makers of Air History.

 The Pupil Becomes a Pilot